atheinrich/LRCC-Circuit/README.md

 -  Series_LRC is identified by (a) in Circuit_Diagrams.
 It models an inductor, resistor, and capacitor in series.
 It may or may not function as intended.
 -  Parallel_LRC is identified by (b) in Circuit_Diagrams.
 It models an inductor and resistor in parallel with a capacitor.
 It may or may not function as intended.
 -  Probe_LRCC is identified by (c) in Circuit_Diagrams.
 It is the main focus of this project and models the probe circuit constructed for tuning and matching.
 -  SEOP is identified by (d) in Circuit_Diagrams.
-It attempts to model SEOP as a simple circuit, though it has not been developed or tested adequately.
+It attempts to model SEOP as a simple circuit (https://doi.org/10.1103/PhysRevA.29.3092), though it has not been developed or tested adequately.

 # Possible Uses
 Steps to maximize power across the inductive coil: